digital-asset/daml-on-fabric/README.md

 ## Prerequisites

 These are the minimal requirements that this flow was tested with.
 Docker and Docker-Compose are required to run a Hyperledger Fabric network, and greater versions of docker generally can be used.
-Note: running Docker as root is not recommended, this may cause issues.
+Note: running Docker as root is not recommended.

-Everything else is a typical dependency list for building and running a DAML ledger.
-Building and running with greater major versions of SBT, Java, Scala, Fabric and DAML SDK than those listed below may be problematic.

-- **docker-compose** version 1.24.0
+- **docker-compose** version 1.24.0 or greater
-- **docker CE** version 18.09.6
+- **docker CE** version 18.09.6 or greater
 - **Java / JDK** version 1.8.0.x
-- **Scala** version 2.12.11
-- **SBT** version 1.2.8
-- **Fabric SDK Java** version 2.1.0
-- **Fabric** version 2.1.0
 - **DAML SDK** version 1.2.0
+- **Hyperledger Fabric Tools** version 2.0.0 or greater

 You can get the latest Hyperledger Fabric binaries and tools from the following command:

 This will download the necessary fabric tools binaries to /bin under the directory from which it is run

 ```